Tee0055/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Shell I/O Redirections and filters
 0. Hello World- > write a script that prints "Hello, world",followed by a new line to  standard output.
+1. Confused smiley -> Write a script that displays a confused smiley "(Ôo)' .